 The PQI process has been effective in identifying areas for improvement and testing for the effectiveness of the improvement actions taken, modifies improvement efforts as needed, and keeps staff members informed throughout the process.
-ChildNet has been able to utilize Six Sigma workgroups to improve its performance in both Circuit 17 and Circuit 15 on the statewide DCF scorecard.
+ChildNet has been able to utilize Lean Six Sigma workgroups to improve its performance in both Circuit 17 and Circuit 15 on the statewide DCF scorecard.
 ChildNet is data-driven and performance focused with an unwavering commitment to the children and families in the communities it serves.
-This commitment is demonstrate by ChildNet being a high performer on the scorecard in both Circuits.
-ChildNet staff were part of the Department's Results Oriented Accountability (ROA) Technical Advisory Group and the CQI sub-group.
+This commitment is demonstrated by ChildNet being a high performer on the scorecard in both Circuits.
+ChildNet strives to maintain the standards set forth by the Department's Results Oriented Accountability (ROA).
 ROA serves to instill a culture of transparency and accountability throughout the Child Welfare Community and to drive system-wide improvements in decision-making about the use of resources, quality and amount of services provided, and policies and practices which influence child and family outcomes.
-ROA relies on key activity phases with the intention of operating on a continuous basis to support a theory the Child Welfare system is assessing performance on stated outcomes, finding new or promising interventions, reviewing both internal and external validity of interventions and conducting continuous quality improvement to ensure the organization is learning and moving toward greater achievement of goals.
+ROA relies on key activity phases with the intention of operating on a continuous basis to support the Child Welfare system by assessing performance on stated outcomes, finding new or promising interventions, reviewing both internal and external validity of interventions and conducting continuous quality improvement to ensure the organization is learning and moving toward greater achievement of goals.

-Throughout FY 2016-2017, ChildNet Broward and ChildNet Palm Beach experienced local challenges that resulted in noted data trends in either the Rapid Safety Feedback and/or Child & Family Services Reviews.
+Throughout FY 2018-2019, ChildNet Broward and ChildNet Palm Beach experienced local challenges that resulted in noted data trends in either the Rapid Safety Feedback and/or Child & Family Services Reviews.
 Previously, ChildNet, Inc. experienced an increase in removals which resulted in more children in out-of-home care.
 With more children in out-of-home care, this caused a strain on out-of-home placements, resulting in an increase usage of residential group home placement, higher caseloads for case managers and delays in children achieving permanency.
-ChildNet, Inc. continued stabilization efforts and financial viability plans during FY 2016-2017, in order to improve efficiency and effectiveness in the system of care in both counties.
+ChildNet, Inc. continued stabilization efforts and financial viability plans during FY 2018-2019, in order to improve efficiency and effectiveness in the system of care in both counties, resulting in a positive financial status for both Broward and Palm Beach.

+In addition to a focus on financial viability, there has been continued focus on the quality of services provided to the children and families served.
 As a result, ChildNet, Inc. participated in several projects, workgroups, and/or programs to address these local trends: